Skip to main content

 "God resists the proud, but gives grace to the humble." — James 4:6.

-When God’s grace fills your life, it often leads to transformation in your family, ministry, career, and personal journey.
+When God’s grace fills our lives, it often leads to transformation in our families, ministries, careers, and personal journey.
 With grace comes protection and blessings that the enemy struggles to penetrate.
-However, since the devil cannot directly reach what God has safeguarded, he focuses on your heart and mind.
+However, since the devil cannot directly reach what God has safeguarded, he focuses on our hearts and minds.

-The enemy’s tactic is subtle: he seeks to convince you that the positive outcomes in your life are solely your doing.
+The enemy’s tactic is subtle: he seeks to convince us that the positive outcomes in our lives are solely our doing.
 This can manifest as internal thoughts or through the well-meaning praise of others.
-While it's natural to receive appreciation for your efforts, how you respond to that praise will determine whether you remain under God’s grace or lose it.
+While it's natural to receive appreciation for our efforts, how we respond to that praise will determine whether we remain under God’s grace or lose it.

 Humility and Grace